Annual Public Hunting Permit /

-- Hunt white-tailed deer, feral hogs, dove, quail, turkey, waterfowl, rabbit, squirrel and more.
+- Full access to hunt white-tailed deer, feral hogs, dove, quail, turkey, waterfowl, rabbit, squirrel and more.

-- Over 180 hunting areas, including wildlife management areas, state parks and approximately 120 dove and small game areas leased from private landowners.
+- Access to over 180 hunting areas, including wildlife management areas, state parks and approximately 120 dove and small game areas leased from private landowners.

 - Youth Only and Youth/Adult hunts for deer, waterfowl, dove, rabbit, squirrel and feral hogs.

 - Youth under age 17 may access these areas for free with a permitted adult.

 - Fishing, camping, hiking, nature watching, photography and equestrian use are also available on certain areas.

-- A $12 Limited Public Use (LPU) Permit provides access to the same areas as the APH at a reduced cost for fishing, hiking, camping, bird watching, picnicking, wildlife viewing and equestrian use (where allowed).
+- A $12 Limited Public Use Permit provides access to the same areas as the APH Permit at a reduced cost for fishing, hiking, camping, bird watching, picnicking, wildlife viewing and equestrian use (where allowed).

-APH and LPU Permit holders receive a printed Map Booklet for Public Hunting Lands listing available areas, facilities, maps, rules, and schedules.
-This information is also found online on these pages.
+- APH and LPU Permit holders receive a printed map booklet that lists available public hunting lands areas, facilities, maps, rules, and schedules.
+The Public Hunting Lands Map Booklet is also available for download above.

 - Any retail hunting and fishing license dealer (such as sporting goods stores).

-- The license sales phone line at 1-800-TX-LIC-4U and online here by paying with Visa, Discover or MasterCard.
+- The license sales phone line at 1-800-TX-LIC-4U and online with a Visa, Discover or MasterCard credit card.